SamStudio8/samstudio8.github.io.off/_posts/2015-05-03-ghostbusting.md

 A [helpful blogpost](http://www.ohow.co/stop-adult-referral-spam-ga/#How_to_Block_these_Referrals_in_Google_Analytics) details how to set up a simple filter in your Google Analytics control panel to remove future[^4] spurious data by ignoring hits which fail to provide a valid expected hostname.
-Hooray.
+The remaining 44.08% of my traffic appears genuine, hooray!

 * * *